Skip to main content

 Tuesday, November 1, 2022

-The following is a partial list of birds that migrate through our area and approximate times to see them.
+The following is a partial list of birds that migrate through our area and good locations to see and hear them.
 Arrival times can be affected by weather patterns.
 November brings concentrations of waterfowl and, possibly, some of the rarer gulls.

-- Waterfowl - Look for Ross' Goose with large flocks of Snow Geese at DeSoto NWR.
-The more unusual species of ducks, i.e., Greater Scaup, Oldsquaw, Black, Surf and White-winged Scoters, Loons: Common; Red-throated (rare), Pacific (rare) (All month until lakes freeze - Lake Manawa & Carter Lake, Iowa; Papio Damsite Lakes - Douglas & Sarpy Counties; DeSoto NWR - Missouri Valley IA)
+• Waterfowl: Look for Ross's Goose among large flocks of Snow Geese at DeSoto NWR.
+The more unusual species of ducks, such as Greater Scaup, Long-tailed Duck, Black, Surf and White-winged Scoters.
+Loons: Common; Red-throated (rare), Pacific (rare).
+(All month until lakes freeze - Lake Manawa & Carter Lake, Iowa; Papio Damsite Lakes - Douglas & Sarpy Counties; DeSoto NWR - Missouri Valley IA)

-- Bald Eagle - With concentrations of ducks and geese until lakes freeze.
-(Lake Manawa & Carter Lake, Iowa; Papio Damsite Lakes - Douglas & Sarpy Counties; DeSoto NWR - Missouri Valley IA; Some remain around the Platte and Missouri Rivers all winter.)
+• Bald Eagles: Eagles can be found near concentrations of ducks and geese until lakes freeze.
+(Lake Manawa & Carter Lake, Iowa; Papio Damsite Lakes - Douglas & Sarpy Counties; DeSoto NWR - Missouri Valley IA; some remain around the Platte and Missouri Rivers all winter.)

-- Gulls: Bonaparte's, Ring-billed & Herring Gulls.
-More unusual - Thayer's, Iceland & California (Great & Lesser Black-backed, Sabine's, or even Ross's Gull are possible).
-(Lake Manawa & Carter Lake , Iowa are the best places for gulls in the Omaha area, & Branched Oak Lake near Lincoln is also good.)
+• Gulls: Bonaparte's, Ring-billed & Herring Gulls.
+More unusual: Thayer's, Iceland & California (Great & Lesser Black-backed, Sabine's, or even Ross's Gull are possible).
+(Lake Manawa & Carter Lake in Iowa are the best places for gulls in the Omaha area, and Branched Oak Lake near Lincoln is also good.)

 Close